mjem/jglobee/README.rst

     Name of the main Earth texture map to use.
 If omitted ``img/Pathfinder.jpeg`` is used.

 earthNormal
     Name of an image to use as a normal map.
-If omitted is used.
+If omitted ``img/EarthNormal-medres.jpeg`` is used.
+	Set to ``null`` to disable normal mapping.

 earthSpecular
     Name of an image to use as the specular map.
-If omitted is used.
+If omitted ``img/EarthSpecular.png`` is used.
+	Set to ``null`` to disable specular mapping.

 sun
     Boolean specifying if the Sun should be included in the scene.
-Default is true.
+Default is ``true``.
+	If ``false`` then normal and specular mapping should also be disabled as they have no effect.

 artifacts
     A list of items to display on the surface of the rendered Earth.
-Each artifact is a hash
+Each artifact is a hash and must contain:
-    containing:

     color
-        Required color as a numerical value e.g. 0x00ff00 for pure green.
+        Color as a numerical value e.g. ``0x00ff00`` for pure green.

     radius
          Size of the artifact. ``1`` is about the size of a major city.